-As Spar Nord is a digital business, data and IT systems security are paramount to its credibility and existence and involve the Bank managing a number of business-critical IT risks.
+As Spar Nord is a digital business, data and IT systems security are paramount to its credibility and existence.
+Furthermore, Spar Nord is a systemically important financial institution (SIFI).
+This means the Bank also shares a responsibility for the stability of the combined financial sector.